jon-weisz/jon-weisz.github.io/teaching/coms_w3137/notes/queues.md

   * Advantages - Faster access, lower memory overhead
-  * Disadvantages - Fixed size.
+  * Disadvantages - Fixed size!
   * The queue "walks" within it's underlying array.
   * Notice that the array indices must be treated implicitly as a ring.
     * When queueing, tail = (tail + 1)%(Capacity)